isaac-cohen/isaac-cohen.github.io/_pages/about.md

 I received my Ph.D. in economics from Cornell University in August 2024.
 My research interests are in labor economics, public finance, and economic demography.

-I am a Senior Economist at Compass Lexecon.
+I am an Associate at Econic Partners.